 I reused a hanging shelf (similar) that we had previously used in our daughter’s closet to contain ribbon, bows, small gift bags and shipping materials.
 I found a few bins at HomeGoods to hide other crafting materials that aren’t needed all of the time.
 Some wall racks from IKEA hold the wrapping paper, and some plastic drawers hold more wrapping materials and craft embellishments.
 There’s still enough room left over for a guest to hang a few items and store a small suitcase or bag.
 I hope one day to add a can light in here so we can see better (and get better photos), but for now, this closet is done.

 The Master Closet

 The biggest DIY custom closet remodel was the one we did in our Master Closet last year.
-I’ve showed you the process of building this one,

 We took a Pax Closet System from IKEA and built it in to make it look like a custom closet.
 This was definitely the most expensive closet remodel we’ve done in this house, but this would have been triple the price tag if we’d had one of those companies come in and do it.
 I love the function of this space & it even has crown molding & baseboards installed since these pictures were taken!

 The Linen Closet